 With Non-Disclosure Agreements becoming ever more commonplace in modern business, you must have a base-level understanding of these documents, why they are used and some of the things to be aware of before signing.

-As you can imagine these documents are especially popular in the information technology sector.
-We discuss what an NDA is and what you can expect an NDA to contain.
+As you can imagine, these documents are especially popular in the information technology sector.
+We discuss what an NDA is and what it typically includes.

 What is an NDA?

-As the name suggests, a Non-Disclosure Agreement is put in place to prevent the disclosure of certain defined information or documentation beyond the permitted by the Agreement.
+As the name suggests, a Non-Disclosure Agreement is intended to prevent the disclosure of certain defined information or documentation beyond what is permitted under the Agreement.

 An NDA is generally used when one party discloses confidential information or documentation to the other party for a specific contractual purpose.